nurlanimamali95/SuperMarioQuiz/README.md

 ## Try the Demo

-Check out our [Super Mario Geography Quiz Demo](https://www.supermarioquiz.com/demo) to experience the game before you play!
+Check out our [Super Mario Geography Quiz Demo](https://nurlanimamali95.github.io/SuperMarioQuiz/) to experience the game!

 Thank you for choosing Super Mario Geography Quiz.
 We hope you have a fantastic time learning about countries and exploring the world in true Super Mario style, while watching Mario get closer to the castle with every correct answer!